Talkatora Indoor Stadium

 Talkatora Indoor Stadium (तालकटोरा स्टेडियम) is an indoor stadium located in New Delhi, India.
 The stadium has a capacity of 3035 people.
 The stadium is owned and managed by the New Delhi Municipal Council (NDMC).
-The stadium complex also includes the Talkatora Swimming Pool in a separate building.
+The stadium complex also includes the Talkatora Swimming Pool (SPM Swimming Pool Complex) in a separate building.

 History

 It is named after a Mughal-era garden, known as Talkatora Gardens.
 A tal (tank) situated at the west side of the garden, is surrounded by hilly ground (part of the Delhi ridge, forms a katora, bowl-shaped natural depression), which gives the place its name.

 Upgraded Talkatora Indoor Stadium was inaugurated on 25 February 2010.
 The stadium is a unique piece of architecture with an elegant look.
 The stadium was a venue for the 2010 Commonwealth Games for the event of boxing.
 There was a star night to raise funds for the Kargil War relief fund.
 During November 1978, Leftists organized a national delegate session here which was attended by more than 7,000 trade union delegates.